rust-aarhus/meetups/checklists/meetup-count-down.md

 - 1 day after
     - Add slides to the repo
     - Send short resume on meetup.com with link to the slides
+    - Close event issue on GitHub

+## Hack and Learn
+- 7 weeks before
+    - Book venue - send the [venue requirements] if needed
+    - Call for participants
+    - Announce the date of the meetup
+- 4 weeks before
+    - Publish the program on meetup.com
+    - Send update on meetup.com
+    - Register the event at rust-lang.org
+- 1 week before
+    - Send reminder on meetup.com
+    - Print Rust Aarhus posters if needed
+- 30 minutes before
+    - Put up Rust Aarhus posters, so people can easily find the venue if needed
+- 15 minutes before
+    - Meet and greet the audience as they arrive
+- After the meetup
+    - Clean up the venue so we are welcome another time
+    - Remember to remove posters if you put any up
+- 1 day after
+    - Add slides to the repo
+    - Send short resume on meetup.com with link to the slides
+    - Close event issue on GitHub

 [venue requirements]: venue-requirements.md